YangLinyi/yanglinyi.github.io/_pages/about.md

 **Linyi Yang**, James Ng, Ruihai Dong, Barry Smyth

 This paper proposes a novel hierarchical, transformer, multi-task architecture designed to harness the text and audio data from quarterly earnings conference calls to predict future price volatility in the short and long term.
-This includes a comprehensive comparison to a variety of baselines, which demonstrates very significant improvements in prediction accuracy, in the range 17% - 49% compared to the current state-of-the-art.
+This includes a comprehensive comparison to a variety of baselines, demonstrating significant improvements in prediction accuracy, in the range of 17% - 49% compared to the current state-of-the-art.

 [Paper](https://www.researchgate.net/profile/Linyi_Yang2/publication/340385140_HTML_Hierarchical_Transformer-based_Multi-task_Learning_for_Volatility_Prediction/links/5e85efd8299bf1307972bc3d/HTML-Hierarchical-Transformer-based-Multi-task-Learning-for-Volatility-Prediction.pdf) [Code](https://github.com/YangLinyi/HTML-Hierarchical-Transformer-based-Multi-task-Learning-for-Volatility-Prediction) [DOI](https://doi.org/10.1145/3366423.3380128)
 </div>